SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 Protocols can require specific initializers to be implemented by conforming types.
-These initializers are written as part of the protocol's definition in exactly the same way as for normal initializers, but without curly braces or an initializer body:
+You write these initializers as part of the protocol's definition in exactly the same way as for normal initializers, but without curly braces or an initializer body: